EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     --8<-- "docs/server-setup/docker-compose/nginx-proxy-manager.yml"
     ```

+Login to the admin console at `<serverIP>:81` with email `admin@example.com` and password `changeme`.
+Then change user email/password combo.

+Setup new proxy host for NPM itself with scheme `http`, forward hostname of `localhost` and forward port of `81`.

 ### Dozzle (log viewer) setup
 Nice logviewer application that lets you monitor all the container logs - https://dozzle.dev/